- National Statistic: Yes

 The volumes purchased overseas by UK resident operators are estimated based on the total expenditure overseas on bunker fuel (poured into a ship's bunkers to power its engines) by UK operators taken from the Balance of Payments divided by the average annual bunker price sourced from Bunker World.

-EU regulations mean that fishing fleets from each member state can fish in the waters of other member states.
+The Trade and Cooperation Agreement (TCA) between the EU and the UK maintains full reciprocal access to EU and UK waters until 30 June 2026.
+This means that fishing fleets from each member state can fish in the waters of other member states including the UK.
 Vessels can also fish in international waters.
-This means that fuel bought by fishing fleets within the UK can be bought by foreign vessels and UK vessels may purchase fuel in other countries.
+Fuel within the UK can be bought by foreign vessels and UK vessels may purchase fuel in other countries.

 The proxy that is used to estimate fuel usage and hence emissions is the fish catches.
 It is assumed that vessels landing catches in a country other than their own buy an amount of fuel at the place they make their catch, which is proportional to the size of the catch.